alhos96/event-menager/README.md

 The centralized event management system enables platform users to post different kinds of events and also enable interested attendees to register online for these events.

 ## technologies
-In this MERN stack application the **frontend** is developed in HTML5, CSS3 and React.js while **backend** is created in Express and Node.js.
+In this MERN stack application the **frontend** is developed in HTML5, CSS3 and React.js with Material UI, while **backend** is created in Express and Node.js.
 **Data** is stored in MongoDB Atlas and users can access only their data but no others.
 The connection between users is established with **Socket.IO** library.

 ## description and features